meilisearch/documentation/learn/advanced/known_limitations.md

 **Limitation:** Meilisearch can only exactly represent integers between -2⁵³ and 2⁵³.

 **Explanation:** Meilisearch stores numeric values as double-precision floating-point numbers.
-This allows for greater precision and increases the range of magnitudes that can be represented.
+This allows for greater precision and increases the range of magnitudes that Meilisearch can represent, but leads to inaccuracies in [values beyond certain thresholds](https://en.wikipedia.org/wiki/Double-precision_floating-point_format#Precision_limitations_on_integer_values).